 Ethics/Religion and Society Chair

 Xavier University periodically invites nominations and applications for an appointment to the Ethics/Religion and Society Chair.
 The Chair has been endowed in response to a challenge grant awarded by the National Endowment for the Humanities.
-Distinguished professorships will be awarded for a period of one semester to three years, depending on the needs of the University and the interest of the candidates.
+The Chair has in the past been held by distinguished professors who already held the rank of associate professor or professor.
+In 2014, the Chair will instead be awarded to an early career scholar.
+The Chair will be awarded for a period of one semester to three years, depending on the needs of the University and the interest of the candidates.

 The Chair of Ethics/Religion and Society is open to those teacher-scholars who have expertise in one of the humanities or in other disciplines which have humanistic content and employ humanistic methods.
-Applicants must already hold the rank of associate or full professor.
-Selection will be made on the basis of a strong record in undergraduate teaching and scholarly accomplishment.
+Applicants must have a PhD by the start of their first semester at Xavier University.
+Selection will be made on the basis of a strong record in undergraduate teaching and scholarly accomplishment and promise.
 Each semester the holder of the Chair will teach one or two undergraduate courses that integrate ethical and/or religious analysis of a socially significant issue and will participate in the intellectual life of the university.